Corymbia/eucalyptus-documentation/content/user_guide/using_instances/understanding_instances/_index.md

 # Instance Overview
 An instance is a virtual machine (VM).
-Eucalyptus allows you to run instances from both Linux-based and Windows-based images.
+Eucalyptus allows you to run instances from registered images.

 The following sections describe instances in more detail.

 {{% children %}}